sbanuba/analytical-engineer-course/README.md

          - Relationships are specified using primary and foreign keys
          - Independent from DBMS
          - Normalization happens usually to 3NF

+   - Physical Data Model
+     - Identify how the system will be implemented for specific DBMS system
+     - It is the blueprint for the developer
+     - Depending on data modelling choice denormalisation can occur
+     - Final result of Physical design can be different from Logical design

 - More data storage space required